 Depth of field (DOF) is the part of your composition which is acceptably in focus.
 Knowing how to control it is essential if you want to make the most of it.

-Having too little or too much of you photo in focus can mean it does not have the impact and meaning that you intended.
+Having too little or too much of you photo in focus can mean it does not have the impact you intended.
 Too much focus means your subject may be lost in the background.
 Too little focus may mean relevant visual information is lost to the viewer.
 Carefully controlled it can make your images pop.

 How to Control Depth of Field

-DOF varies depending on a number of different factors.
+Depth of field varies depending on a number of different factors.
 These are:

 - Aperture setting

 - Lens focal length

 - Sensor size

 - Distance from camera to subject and distance of subject to background, (assuming your focus point it on your subject.)